 AR (Accounts Receivable) Days

-Found on the Collections Board, this metric will include a Year Over Year Chart in the Menu icon.
+Found on the Collections Board, this metric will include a Year Over Year Trend and a 90 Day Trend in the Graph icon.
 To view definitions and additional information, select the Information ( i ) icon.

 What is this?